w-i-l/lsb-method-bmp/README.md

 <b>Note that on linux it needs the math library to be linked, so add the <code>-lm</code> flag.</b>

-<p>The program has a builtin CLI that has 3 options, to create, write and read a BMP.</p>
+<p>The program has a built-in CLI that has 3 options, to create, write and read a BMP.</p>

-<p>To encode a message to a BMP, the text should be written in a file and the BMP should also exists.</p>
+<p>To encode a message to a BMP, the text should be written in a file and the BMP should also exist.</p>

 <p>In the <a href='https://github.com/w-i-l/lsb-method-bmp/blob/main/patterns.c'>patterns.c</a> file, are hardcoded 3 different styles for creating a BMP.
 To add a new file simply define the function, add it to the <a href='https://github.com/w-i-l/lsb-method-bmp/blob/main/Headers/patterns.h'>header file</a> and then write it in the patterns functions array in <a href='https://github.com/w-i-l/lsb-method-bmp/blob/main/Headers/patterns.h'>main.c line 17</a> .</p>